 Eastern Michigan University

-The Center for the Study of Equality and Human Rights was established through a planned gift from the John & Genevieve Dyer Educational Foundation and EMU alumnus and former Regent Timothy Dyer.
+The Equality Research Center was established, under the name Center for the Study of Equality and Human Rights, through a planned gift from the John & Genevieve Dyer Educational Foundation and EMU alumnus and former Regent Timothy Dyer.
 The $1.5 million gift in Fall 2010 was made to the University for the establishment of the Dr. Timothy J. Dyer Distinguished Interdisciplinary Chair in Forensics/Debate and Human Rights.
 It was in direct response to this generosity that the Department of Communication, Media & Theatre Arts established the Center for the Study of Equality and Human Rights.